-There is no prescribed form for the letter of support but it should confirm that the managing agent has undertaken its due diligence assessment and that it intends to enter into a TOBA with you following registration as a Lloyd's broker.
-It should be signed by a syndicate

-Active Underwriter or Head of Compliance at the managing agent and it should be on the managing agent's headed notepaper.
+A letter of support should confirm that the managing agent has undertaken its due diligence assessment and that it intends to enter into a TOBA with you following registration as a Lloyd's broker.
+It should be signed by a syndicate Active Underwriter or Head of Compliance at the managing agent and it should be on the managing agent's headed notepaper, a model wording is available on request.